microsoft/code-with-engineering-playbook/automated-testing/performance-testing/readme.md

 Chaos testing or Chaos engineering is the practice of experimenting on a system to build confidence that the system can withstand turbulent conditions in production.
-Its goal is to identify weaknesses before the manifest system wide.
+Its goal is to identify weaknesses before they manifest system wide.
 Developers often implement fallback procedures for service failure.
 Chaos testing arbitrarily shuts down different parts of the system to validate that fallback procedures function correctly.